Your proprietary data belongs to you and/or your employer, and we protect it to the best of our ability.

 C Change Labs system administrators may only use your data to provide services to you and those you authorize us to share the data with, or for another reason you give us permission to.
 All C Change Labs system administrators are bound by a strict confidentiality agreement.

 The funders, founders, and partners of EC3 have no special access to your data, except for C-Change staff with a need to know to deliver or improve the service, and those you specifically authorize us to share the data with.
+If you are on an enterprise instance of EC3 (e.g. amazon.buildingtransparency.org) then the owner of the instance has FULL access to data on the server.
+In addition to the domain name, Enterprise instances are clearly marked with the owner's logo at top left and warning text at bottom left.

 No software system is impenetrable or free of flaws, but we use a broad array of industry-standard measures to protect your data, including the use of Azure security services, a robust permission system, periodic reviews by security consultants, and end-to-end encryption.